 Having qualified as a VHT Practitioner in April 2016 my studies have resulted in case studies and assessments of people young and old with varying conditions, injuries, symptoms and backgrounds and all have benefited in one way or another from the sessions.
 Proving that VHT is not just for horse-riders!
 In 2018 I enlisted as a Volunteer Holistic therapist at the Chilterns MS Centre in Wendover using VHT which has proved very successful amongst both the clients and physios that use the centre.

 I hold Federation of Holistic Therapists (FHT) Diplomas in both Anatomy and Physiology and Pathology.
 I am a member of the IETA UK and Ireland (International Equine Touch Association) the governing body of the VHT and ET Associations and I am fully licensed and insured.

 I recently added Kinesiology to my skill set having studied with The Academy of Systematic Kinesiology (TASK) and gained my Foundation Diploma in March 2017 which gives me additional tools to utilise with both humans and horses.
 I have a great interest and belief in The Bach Flower Essences and have used them with great success both with humans and animals.

-I am in the final stages of completing my Canine Touch Practitioner Studies and so hopefully in 2020 I will be able to offer the wonderful modality for dogs as well.
+I have just completed (May 2020) my Canine Touch Practitioner Studies and so hopefully I will be soon be able to offer the wonderful modality for dogs as well.